flatironinstitute/mountainlab-js/README.md

 ## Quick installation for the impatient or adventurous

-Use linux and install NodeKS (recent version), npm (node package manager), and MongoDB
+Use linux and install NodeJS (recent version), npm (node package manager), and MongoDB

 ```
 git clone https://github.com/flatironinstitute/mountainlab-js